 The Siegel Lab

-The Siegel Lab is interested in the molecular mechanisms underlying antigenic variation in Trypanosoma brucei.
-We are specifically interested in how changes in chromatin structure and 3D genome architecture affect antigen expression.
+The Siegel Lab is interested in different aspects of functional genomics and studies how changes in chromatin structure and 3D genome architecture control antigenic variation in Trypanosoma brucei.

-We have established numerous system-wide approaches in T. brucei, including ribosome-profiling, high-resolution ChIP-seq and Hi-C technology as well as a mass spectrometry-based approach to quantify levels of histone acetylation.
+We have established different strategies to generate high quality genome assemblies and numerous system-wide approaches to study chromatin structures and gene expression, including ribosome-profiling, high-resolution ChIP-seq, Hi-C technology and quantitative mass spectrometry-based approaches.
 Using these techniques, we investigate how different chromatin structures are established at specific loci along the genome, how the genome is organized in 3D across the nucleus and how this affects gene expression.